7 Best Google Alerts Alternatives in 2026 (For Reddit + Beyond)

 Can I run Google Alerts and another tool together?

 Yes — many teams do exactly that.
 Use Google Alerts for web/news mentions and a Reddit-native tool like RedNudge for community coverage.
-They complement each other cleanly.
+They complement each other cleanly: Google catches press hits, the Reddit tool catches the conversations driving them.

 Try RedNudge — Reddit monitoring from $7/mo